 Still can't loosen up?
 Proulx suggests getting on your hands and knees or standing bent over a table so gravity can work its magic.
 Your belly will naturally fall, and as you take a few deep breaths, you'll help your pelvic floor expand and relax, says Proulx.

 Whichever breathing exercises work for you, aim to do them for five to 10 minutes every day, or as often as you can remember.
 Do them any time or at strategic moments like after a workout to help you unclench your pelvic floor, which probably jumped in to help you train.

 One of Proulx's favourite times for breathwork?
 Right before bed.
 Research suggests deep breathing can help shift your nervous system out of a fight-or-flight state that makes you feel stressed and anxious, so you might sleep better afterwards, she says.
 Plus, if there's an emotional cause behind your overly tense pelvic floor (because, life), deep breathing can be a two-in-one, helping relax your body and mind at the same time.

 No, these aren't the type of exercises you'll show off in a gym or on your IG story.
 But doing them shouldn't make you any less proud.

 Words: Ashley Abramson

 Relaxing your pelvic floor isn't necessarily the most intuitive thing.
 Let Proulx show you how it's done.

 CHECK IT OUT

-For more prenatal and postpartum wellness advice — and workouts that meet you exactly where you are today — start the expert-vetted Nike (M)ove Like a Mother program in the Nike Training Club app.
+For more antenatal and post-partum wellness advice—and workouts that meet you exactly where you are today—start the expert-vetted Nike (M)ove Like a Mother programme in the Nike Training Club App.
 Want more from Nwabuebo?
 Listen to her talk all things pelvic floor on the Trained podcast.